 At Marley, we believe that having an inclusive and diverse workforce is key to our success and provides us with the opportunities to innovate and make the right decisions, by understanding and reflecting the wide range of backgrounds of our customers.

 Our goals for equality and fairness also provide an exciting environment that attracts, retains and develops our talent of great people.

-As an employer with over 250 employees, we are now required to publish details of any gender pay and gaps, the percentage of our male and female employees who receive a bonus, and the proportions of men and women in each pay quartile of our workforce.
+As an employer with over 250 employees, we are required to carry out and publish details of our Gender Pay Reporting, the percentage of our male and female employees who receive a bonus, and proportions of men and women in each pay quartile of our workforce.

-I confirm that the gender pay gap information contained in the gender pay gap report dated 3 April 2018 is accurate.
+I confirm that the information contained in the gender pay gap report dated 5th April 2020 is accurate.